Skip to content

 Separation anxiety

-Dogs are pack animals by nature.
+Dogs are naturally pack animals.
 They see their family as their pack, and your husband may be their leader or favorite member.
-When he leaves, your dog might feel like an important part of their world is missing.
+When he leaves, your dog might feel like a key part of their world is missing.
+This can make your dog feel unsafe, confused, or lost—just like a baby crying when their parent is out of sight.

 Signs your dog has separation anxiety